Learning Dissipative Chaotic Dynamics with Boundedness Guarantees: Inherently Dissipative Neural Network Dynamics Model

-With the stability projection layer implemented as in \eqref{eq:projection}, we state the following corollary that formalizes the dissipativity of our proposed model architecture, which is a direct result of Theorem~\ref{thm:main}.
-A computational proof verifying $f^*(x)$ satisfies \eqref{eq:stability} $\forall x \in \R^n$ is included in Appendix~\ref{sec:append_proof}. \begin{corollary} The learned dynamics model $\dot{x} = f^*(x)$ is a dissipative system with a bounded and positively invariant level set $M(c) = \{x: V(x) \leq c\}$.
+With the dissipative projection layer implemented as in Eq.~\ref{eq:projection}, we state the following corollary that formalizes the dissipativity of our proposed model architecture, which is a direct result of Theorem~\ref{thm:main}.
+A computational proof verifying $f^*(x)$ satisfies Eq.~\ref{eq:stability} $\forall x \in \R^n$ is included as well. \begin{corollary} The learned dynamics model $\dot{x} = f^*(x)$ is a dissipative system with a bounded and positively invariant level set $M(c) = \{x: V(x) \leq c\}$.
 The set $M(c)$ is globally asymptotically stable, which implies every trajectory of the system is bounded and converges to $M(c)$ asymptotically. \end{corollary}